kolkhis/psc/src/u4ws.md

 Do a Google or AI search of topics around jailing a user or processes in Linux.

 1. Can you enumerate the methods of jailing users?
-2. Can you think of when you’ve been jailed as a Linux user?
+2. Can you think of when you've been jailed as a Linux user?
    If not, can you think of the useful ways to use a jail?

 <div class="warning">